Noble train of artillery: Crossing the Berkshires

-Details are sketchy concerning the remaining journey, as Knox's journal ends on January 12.
-He reached the vicinity of Claverack, New York on January 9, 1776, and proceeded through the Berkshires, reaching Blandford, Massachusetts two days later.
+Details are sparse concerning the remaining journey because Knox's journal ends on January 12.
+He reached the vicinity of Claverack, New York, on January 9 and proceeded through the Berkshires, reaching Blandford, Massachusetts, two days later.
 There the lead crew refused to continue owing to a lack of snow and the upcoming steep descent to the Connecticut River valley, but Knox hired additional oxen and persuaded the crew to go on.
 As the train moved east, news of it spread and people came out to watch it pass.
-In Westfield, Massachusetts, Knox loaded one of the big guns with powder and fired it to the applause of the assembled crowd.
+In Westfield, Knox loaded one of the big guns with powder and fired it to the applause of the assembled crowd.

-At Springfield, Knox had to hire new work crews, as his New York-based crews wanted to return home.
-John Adams reported seeing the artillery train pass through Framingham, Massachusetts on January 25, and Knox arrived in Cambridge two days later and personally reported to Washington that they had arrived.
+At Springfield Knox had to hire new work crews, as his New York-based crews wanted to return home.
+John Adams reported seeing the artillery train pass through Framingham on January 25, and Knox arrived in Cambridge two days later and personally reported to Washington that they had arrived.
 According to Knox's accounting, he spent £521 on an operation that he had hoped would take two weeks but actually took ten weeks.

 Arrival

 Washington wanted to end the siege, and he formulated a plan to draw at least some of the British out of Boston once the equipment began to arrive, at which point he would launch an attack on the city across the Charles River.
 He placed cannons from Ticonderoga at Lechmere's Point and Cobble Hill in Cambridge, and on Lamb's Dam in Roxbury.
 These batteries opened fire on Boston on the night of March 2, 1776, while preparations were made to fortify the Dorchester Heights from which cannons could threaten both the city and the British fleet in the harbor.
 Continental Army troops occupied this high ground on the night of March 4.

 British General William Howe first planned to contest this move by assaulting the position, but a snowstorm prevented its execution.
 After further consideration, he decided instead to withdraw from the city.
 On March 17, British troops and Loyalist colonists boarded ships and sailed for Halifax, Nova Scotia.

-Henry Knox went on to become the chief artillery officer of the Continental Army, and later served as the first United States Secretary of War.
+Henry Knox went on to become the chief artillery officer of the Continental Army and later served as the first United States Secretary of War.

 Legacy

 At the time of the exploit's sesquicentennial (150th anniversary), the State of New York and the Commonwealth of Massachusetts both placed historical markers along the route that Knox was believed to have taken.
 In 1972, some markers were moved in New York after new information surfaced about the train's movements between Albany and the state boundary.
-Given the lack of documentation for the Massachusetts portion of the journey, most of the markers there were placed along the route that the train was only assumed to have taken, based on what was known about Massachusetts roads of the time.
+Given the lack of documentation for the Massachusetts portion of the journey, most of the markers there were placed along the route that the train was assumed to have taken, based on what was known about Massachusetts roads of the time.

 Fort Knox, an Army post in Kentucky famous as the site of the United States Bullion Depository, was named after Henry Knox.